pelavarre/less-beeps/easter-eggs.md

 1 )

-Expect most of your shifted Keyboard Chords won't reply visibly

 We stop working to make your Terminal feel friendlier.
 We stop working to limit what you can type out on the Keyboard

+Expect most of your shifted Keyboard Chords won't reply visibly

+Expect your ⌘V Paste will come as itself,
+    no longer started by ⎋[200⇧~ and ended by ⎋[200⇧~

++ Press ⎋C to do more than ⎋[⇧H ⎋[2⇧J screen-erase, more like a Shell Terminal 'reset'
 + Press ⌃H to do the work of ← but by writing ⌃H to do it, not by writing ⎋[⇧D like ← does
 + Press ⌃J above the Southernmost Row to do the work of ↓ but by writing ⌃J to do it,